-YERI aims to highlight the existing strong and mutually beneficial bilateral relationship between the two countries in the education sector.
-It aims to further strengthen collaboration between the two nations particularly in the area of digital technology enabled education and training initiatives and science.
+YERI aimed to highlight the existing strong and mutually beneficial bilateral relationship between the two countries in the education sector, to further strengthen collaboration between the two nations particularly in the area of digital technology enabled education, and training initiatives and science.

-New and transformational initiatives across education, science and research will be launched during the course of the year-long campaign that will enhance mobility between students of both countries allowing exchange of information and ideas between both nations.
+New and transformational initiatives across education, science and research were launched during the course of the year-long campaign to enhance student mobility between both countries, allowing exchange of information and ideas.

 Newton Fund: Extended from being only science-focussed to align with India’s focus on promoting humanities research and studies through the Newton-Vivekanand supported partnerships.
 As part of the programme, the Newton Bhabha Fund has been established to bring together the UK and Indian scientific research and innovation sectors to find joint solutions to the challenges facing India in economic development and social welfare.